 Davidson in Washington offers you the opportunity to gain real-world government internship experience within the nation's capital, while you simultaneously obtain course credit for a political seminar taught by a Davidson political science professor.

-An eight-week program with a long-standing and notable history within Davidson College, the program has two full-course credit components-a political science seminar and a government internship.
+An eight-week program with a long-standing and notable history, the program has two full-course credit components-a political science seminar and a government internship.
 It is offered every summer.

 Under most circumstances, the seminar meets in the evenings in a classroom on the campus of George Washington University.
 Seminars sometimes meet on Capitol Hill (in a U.S. House or Senate hearing room) or in the offices of interest groups or trade associations.